cpage-pivotal/agent-credential-broker/README.md

 ### Prerequisites

 1. A `p-identity` service instance with the `uaa` plan (e.g., `agent-sso`)
+2. A PostgreSQL service instance (e.g., `agent-db`) — used for persistent storage of grants, delegations, and token metadata
-2. A `vars.yaml` file with secrets (not checked into source control)
+3. A `vars.yaml` file with secrets (not checked into source control)

 ### SSO Tile Configuration